 Feel free to set a timer (I like this timer with gongs) if you’d like to practice meditating for a certain period of time.
 I’d suggest starting with 5 or 10 minutes.

-Step 1 – Find a quiet place that you feel safe.
+Step 1 – Find a quiet place where you feel safe.
 Sit in a spot where you feel comfortable.

 Step 2 – Allow yourself several deep breaths.
 Try to feel these breaths in your body.